About the Bar Exam

 Proof of Citizenship or Prescribed Alien Status

 Rule 8.03(a)(4) requires all applicants must be either a citizen or national of the United States, an immigrant lawfully admitted for permanent residence, or an alien otherwise authorized to work lawfully in the United States.
 If you are a U.S. citizen, provide a CERTIFIED birth certificate, a CERTIFIED Consular Report of Birth, or a copy of your Certificate of Citizenship.
-Our office will retain these documents and they will not be returned to you.
 You should obtain a CERTIFIED birth certificate from the appropriate government office in the state where you were born.
+If you mail the required document to our office in lieu of uploading the document, our office will retain these documents and they will not be returned to you.
 You can visit www.vitalrec.com to locate the appropriate office.
 If you are a naturalized citizen, a lawful permanent resident, or an alien authorized to work in the U.S., provide a legible copy of both sides of the U.S. Citizenship and Immigration Services (USCIS) document evidencing your current status - we will use it to verify your status through USCIS.
 We cannot accept a copy of your passport as proof of citizenship because USCIS will not verify status on the basis of a passport.
 You will need to provide a copy of your Certificate of Naturalization or Certificate of Citizenship.
 NOTE: An Optional Practical Training (OPT) authorization is considered part of the educational purpose of a non-resident student visa.
 It is not a work visa and is not considered by the Board of Law Examiners as satisfying the requirement of Rule 8.03(a)(4).

 UBE Score versus non-UBE Score